Blood and Sand (1922 film): Plot

-Juan Gallardo (Valentino), a village boy born into poverty, grows up to become one of the greatest matadors in Spain.
-He marries a friend from his childhood, the beautiful and virtuous Carmen (Lee), but after he achieves fame and fortune he finds himself drawn to Doña Sol (Naldi), a wealthy, seductive widow.
+Juan Gallardo, a village boy born into poverty, grows up to become one of the greatest matadors in Spain.
+He marries a friend from his childhood, the beautiful and virtuous Carmen, but after he achieves fame and fortune he finds himself drawn to Doña Sol, a wealthy, seductive widow.

 They embark on a torrid affair with sadomasochistic overtones, but Juan, feeling guilty over his betrayal of Carmen, tries to free himself of Doña Sol.
 Furious at being rejected, she exposes their affair to Carmen and Juan's mother, seemingly destroying his marriage.
 Growing more and more miserable and dissipated, Juan becomes reckless in the arena.
 He is eventually killed in a bullfight but does manage to reconcile with Carmen moments before he dies.

 There is also a subplot involving a local outlaw whose career is paralleled to Juan's throughout the film by the village philosopher: Juan's fatal injury in the bullring comes moments after the outlaw is shot by the police.

+Intertitles in the film forthrightly declare bullfighting to be brutal and cruel.